maksuturva/magento2_payment_module/README.md

 Contributors: maksuturva
 Tags: maksuturva, payment gateway
 Requires magento version at least: 2.3.x
-Tested up to: 2.3.4
+Tested up to: 2.4.2

 # System requirements
-* Magento 2.3.0 - 2.3.4
+* Magento 2.3.4 - 2.4.2
 * PHP 7.2 or 7.3
 * PHP cURL support
 * PHP libxml support

 There is no guarantee that the module is fully functional in any other environment which does not fulfill the requirements.
-Magento 2.3.x is a preferred platform.

 # Features
 * sub payments filter